iarsystems/iar-vsc-build/Extension/README.md

 ### Building

+When you execute the VSCode command `Tasks: Configure Task` two items are added which are gnerated by this extension:

+1. `iar: IAR Build - template using selected workbench, project and config`
+2. `iar: IAR Rebuild - template using selected workbench, project and config`

+When selecting one of the two, a default task is generated which uses the workbench, project and configuration selected using the UI.
+When you select a different configuration, project or werkbench, this script will use the newly selected items.

+#### Depracated Method: Create manually

 In previous plugins there was a build command.
 However, from now on you can create a task because all necessary information is available through settings.
 You can use the following snippets to create a `build` and `rebuild` command.
 In alpha2 or beta1 will contain a `problem matcher`.
 Use the following template as a starting point:
 ```
 {